AlexsanderHamir/GenPool/README.md

 ### Summary

 - As shown, **GenPool** performs better when objects are held for longer periods.
 Its performance degrades as retention time decreases, due to the overhead of its sharded design.

+- For detailed results and interactive graphs, see the [Benchmark Results Transparency](/benchmark_results_transparency) page.
+  - In short, the benchmarks revealed that across all scenarios—whether using a single shard or many, and under both high and low concurrency—the key factor influencing performance was how quickly objects were returned.
+The closer you're to doing nothing with the object, the more likely `sync.Pool` was to outperform GenPool.

 ### ⚙️ Performance Tip